sala7khaled/bm-movies/README.md

 # BM Movies

 BM Movies is a sleek and user-friendly app that lets you explore and discover the latest movies, including popular, now-playing, and upcoming films.
-With detailed movie information, ratings, and trailers, BM Movies makes it easy to stay updated on what's trending in the world of cinema.
+With detailed movie information, storyline, ratings, and genres.
+BM Movies makes it easy to stay updated on what's trending in the world of cinema.
 Perfect for movie enthusiasts seeking a streamlined movie discovery experience.

 <br>
 <br>